MaralGS/Alporo_Engine/README.md

 - Delete what object you want
 - Scale and Move Objetcs
 - Inspector System for all objects
-- Choose what object you what use
+- Choose what object you want to use
 - Rotate Camera from Object
 - Console System
-- FullScreen, Resizable Windows, change Windows With and Height, Light Windows Modificator
+- FullScreen, Resizable Windows, change Windows Width and Height, Light Windows Modificator.
-- Show all FPS and Miliseconds Screen.
+- Show all FPS and Miliseconds at screen.
-- Drag And Drop FBX
+- Drag And Drop FBX.